-Schedule: Class sessions are on Tuesday and Thursday at 9:30 - 12:30 pm in TATA 2501 (Map).
-Video lectures and screencast hands-on lab sessions will be available on a weekly basis.
-All lecture and lab sessions will be recorded and made available asynchronously.
-Hands-on sessions can be joined in-person (recommended) or via live-stream at 10am San Diego time every Thursday.
+Schedule: Class meets in-person on Tuesday and Thursday at 9:30 - 12:30 pm in TATA 2501 (Map).
+Please check our class website for schedule updates.
+Supporting video lectures and screencast hands-on lab sessions will be available on a weekly basis.
 See the class website for full details.